 It's my own experience that has helped confirm that false accusers almost never face consequences and that available data on false accusations is therefore too muddy to offer any clue about their frequency.
 In February 2013 “Verity”, a woman approaching forty, accused her father of raping her when she was young and recruiting his friends, including me, to do the same.
 I had never met her, though I knew who she was.
 I was interviewed as a suspect in 2015.
-She made twenty-eight separate accusations, each referring to a different incident.
+She made twenty-eight separate accusations (most against her father), each referring to a different incident.
 My book, Dry Ice: The True Story of a False Rape Complaint, tells the whole story.
 Eventually we weren't charged, because our accuser was such an inept liar that even the police finally saw that the allegations were preposterous.
 Yet when I asked if Verity would be prosecuted, my detective just told me to shut up and mind my own business – in very much the tone the words suggest.

 Even now, our cases have been “filed”.
 What this means has never been explained – which is intolerable enough in itself given the high stakes – so I had to find out for myself.
 It means, far from even considering the possibility that Verity should be considered a false accuser, the police remain officially in thrall to the #believethevictim narrative even in the face of contrary facts.
 They treat her accusation as live but dormant, ready to be re-activated if she comes up with a twenty-ninth debauched incident that a jury just may consider more plausible than the twenty-eight that the police knew would fail.
 No untruths, not even blatant lies, will ever be sufficient to discredit her story and have us permanently cleared.
 It's like a diagnosis of mild cancer: it's unlikely to kill us, but at the very least we'll die with this open file looming over us.

 Friends and acquaintances express horror at such intransigence, callousness and plain stupidity by the local police.
 Their concern is commendable, but they miss the point.
 I don't live in terror that in 2045 I'll be dragged into court from my rest home.
 It could happen but it's unlikely, and waiting for disaster isn't a satisfying lifestyle.
 My main concern isn't personal and possible but general and certain: it's about data.
 If any researcher were to prod the police in my city for information about false allegations, they would honestly respond that they have no such cases at all, only sexual assault cases that are open but as yet inconclusive.
 For example, in regard to our case police would say that the men remain suspects.
 Adding intolerable insult to the injury we all suffered, Verity is no doubt still called the victim.
-Our file is still in the local police station, labelled as yet another sexual crime reported but not prosecuted and contributing to the topsy-turvy “data” in the TV One news report with which I opened this article.
+Our file remains in the local police station, labelled as yet another sexual crime reported but not prosecuted and contributing to the topsy-turvy “data” in the TV One news report with which I opened this article.
 Activists can use cases like ours as evidence that not enough sexual victims achieve justice.

 In 2008 journalist Lindsay Mitchell wrote to New Zealand Police asking about false allegation numbers.
 She was informed that although they do record statistics under a heading of “False Statement or Declaration”, such incidents are not subgrouped into types of alleged crimes, so there is no way to find out how many are sexual.
 That is the obvious hurdle to using such data as a basis for ascertaining rates of false rape complaints.
 Of course, there is another hurdle.
 Even if false statements were classified by type, the total number of sexual false allegations would be zero: police would simply label false allegations as genuine complaints which don't yet have sufficient evidence to prosecute.